Ten times yesterday. Eleven the day before. And it starts again today.

 None of these are configured as generic tools.
 Each is tuned specifically for the dementia-care context: emotional attunement, strict guardrails, and a consistent persona that never breaks.

 Voicemail and call-blocking apps reduce the number of calls that reach the caregiver but do not address the neurological cause of repetitive calling, dementia separation anxiety.
 When a person with dementia cannot reach a familiar voice, the anxiety that triggered the call remains unresolved and typically escalates.
-KindredMind directly addresses the cause: every call is answered warmly in the caregiver's voice, the anxiety resolves naturally, and the call ends with comfort.
+KindredMind directly addresses the cause: every call is answered with a full warm conversation in the caregiver's voice, the anxiety resolves naturally, and the call ends with comfort.
 The caregiver receives a summary rather than carrying the guilt of an unanswered call.

 KindredMind works best for mild to moderate dementia, where the person still initiates phone calls independently.
 This is the stage most associated with repetitive calling behaviour driven by dementia separation anxiety.
 If a loved one is in a later stage and no longer uses the phone independently, KindredMind is not the right tool.